UoB-CS-Algorithms-II/uob-cs-algorithms-ii.github.io/index.markdown

 **Textbook readings** will be released at the same time as the video lectures, if you'd like more information or more detailed proofs.
 They are all completely optional and non-examinable, but they're a good place to try if you want another explanation of something.

 **Blackboard quizzes** are weekly summative exercises covering that week's material.
-Each quiz will be released on Monday morning, and due at noon on Friday.
+Each quiz will be released by Monday morning, and due at noon the following Monday.
 They will be automatically marked as soon as you submit them, and you will immediately be able to see what you got wrong and why.
 Together, they will account for 10% of your unit mark.
 However, any mark of 50% or more on a quiz will count as 100% in this calculation - in other words, everyone who makes a reasonable attempt will receive full marks.
 All the material you need for these quizzes will be covered in the video lectures, but you are encouraged to use any other resources you find helpful, and to work on them together with your friends.
 They're not timed, and you can leave the page after starting and come back later.
 In addition to being worth marks in and of themselves, these quizzes will be good preparation for the short-answer portion of the exam.

 **Q&A sessions** are weekly hour-long sessions in which I answer any questions about the unit you might have - for example, questions about the video lectures, the problem classes, the Blackboard quizzes or the exam.
 These will be run in-person, but supported by Padlet, allowing you to ask questions anonymously during the session or or in advance before it (with TA moderation).
 Attendance is optional, but encouraged if you're having difficulty with any part of the week's material.